 The same year he made music for a musical, he also composed his first classical piece - Rhapsody In Blue.
 The piece was, orchestrated by Ferde Grofe, played by Paul Whiteman's band.
 He tried a hand at learning something from greats like Nadia Boulanger and Maurice Ravel, but Ravel rejected the proposition to teach him saying that bring his technique mainstream would ruin his jazz specialty.

 His stay there inspired the piece An American In Paris.
-The piece didn't do well at the press and with critics, when he played for the first time on the 13th of April in Carnegie Hall.
-But it, like some of his other early hits, became many jazz band's standard repertoire.
+The piece didn't do well at the press and with critics when he played for the first time on the 13th of April in Carnegie Hall.
+But it, like some of his other early hits, became many jazz band's standard repertoires.